WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_1_Basics/module_WBPS1_Basics.md

 <details closed>
 <summary>Sneak peek</summary>
-There is an alternative interactive Genome Browser in WormBase ParaSite that can be accessed by the "View region in Jbrowse" button at the top-right of the gene page but we're going to talk about it in our next module!
+There is an alternative interactive Genome Browser in WormBase ParaSite that can be accessed by the "View region in Jbrowse" button at the top-right of the gene page but we're going to talk about it later in this  module
 </details>

 5. Navigate back to the gene page by clicking the "Gene:inx" tab at the top of the page.